Radio jamming in China: Voice of America and Radio Free Asia

 Since broadcasting began in 1996, Chinese authorities have consistently jammed Radio Free Asia broadcasts.
 In 2002, the Broadcasting Board of Governors reported that "virtually all of VOA's and RFA's shortwave radio transmissions directed to China [...] are jammed," including their Mandarin, Cantonese, Tibetan, and Uyghur language services.
+In 2025, Radio Free Asia halted radio broadcasts in Mandarin and Tibetan.

 Voice of Tibet

 In 2008, the Oslo-based Voice of Tibet reported that jamming of its radio communications intensified during the 2008 Tibetan unrest, as authorities increased the number of disrupted signals it employed to block outside transmissions.

 Others

 Other targets for jamming include the BBC World Service, Radio Taiwan International, and the Falun Gong-affiliated Sound of Hope radio network.

 Response

 In 2011, some international radio broadcasters, including both the BBC and VOA, announced plans to scale down or close their Mandarin shortwave services for China due to spending cuts and frustrations caused by jamming efforts.
 The BBC and VOA instead chose to invest more heavily in Internet radio; both received financial support from the U.S. Department of State to fund and research Internet censorship-circumvention software, such as Freegate and Ultrasurf, to enable their Chinese audience to access their programs online.

 Broadcasters have also sought to educate their audiences on the use of anti-jamming technology.